 Stardock studio, known for developing PC games, has released a game called Elemental: War of Magic in 2010.

-After receiving mixed reviews, it fell into oblivion amidst a host of other games released over the past decade, and Fallen Enchantress: Legendary Heroes is a sequel that brings significant improvements that make this fantastic 4X one of the best.
+After receiving mixed feedbacks, it fell into oblivion amidst a host of other games released over the past decade, and Fallen Enchantress: Legendary Heroes is a sequel that brings significant improvements that make this fantastic 4X one of the best.

 The most obvious changes in this expansion are the way heroes are now controlled, as well as skill trees and intelligent AI.
 Heroes are now obtained through fame, which is obtained by completing various quests, such as for example by building monuments or completing quests.